 So he starts on his journey home, I am sure with his head down, reflecting on his error in judgment…..

 As the story goes, the father saw the son from a great distance.
 That to me means he was worried for his son and was looking for his return.
 Hence the fact that he saw him coming from a great distance.

 It also says he had compassion and RAN to greet him, fell on his neck and kissed him.
 After their embrace the son asks his father for forgiveness, saying I have sinned against heaven, against our family, aagainst you and am no more worthy to be called your son.
 But his father surprises him by placing his finest robe on him, shoes on his feet and a ring on his finger.

 They also had a huge party to celebrate his son returning home…for he was once lost to them but now is found…

 I see so much of ME in this parable.
 I mean come on I was totally living riotously.
 Let’s take a look at the definition of riotous living.

-It was full alright…full of heartache after heartache.
+It was a full life alright…full of heartache after heartache.
 The alcohol and hanging with friends did nothing really to satisfy the hole in my heart.
 It only showed me that “friends” like that are NOT real friends.
 Sex was ok at best though it was fun..but still that hole.
-The years spent not necessarily wasted but still…trying to find a bridge to reach my dad and have a real relationship.
-The years hiding my porn addiction and trying to find my sexual identity,,,,man that was fun…NOT!

 Allow me to ask you a question please…….

-If you have questions about how to ask god for forgiveness please feel free contact me at anytime email, Facebook, Twitter or here.
+If you have questions about how to ask God for forgiveness please feel free to contact me at anytime email, Facebook, Twitter or here.